 And although inspirational quotes are overrated, Zig Ziglar did once say something that’s hard to reword:

 If people like you they will listen to you but if they trust you they will buy from you.
-Click To TweetOpinions expressed here by Contributors are their own.
+Click To TweetOpinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.